Andruixxd31/software_testing/README.md

 # software_testing

-This is a repository for my class of Software Quality and testing
+This is a repository for my class

 ### Topics and lessons from the class
 - crontab files